Last updated: 29-Sep-22

 We’ll tell you about new ways to indicate your consent to cookies as they become available.

-You can also use privacy-friendly search engines, privacy-friendly browsers and/or privacy add-ons to some browsers to help block tracking requests generally.
-Search online for the options to see what works best for you.
+You can also use privacy-friendly search engines, privacy-friendly browsers and/or privacy add-ons/extensions to some browsers to help block tracking requests generally.
+Search online for options, to see what works best for you.